Sabine Doolin – Director

 Fellow of the Royal Society of Arts; Museums Aotearoa; Auckland Museum Institute; Auckland Art Gallery.

-– Museums Aotearoa conference 2017, Palmerston North, New Zealand: “Audiences change, we change – making Tate more inclusive”
+– Museums Aotearoa conference 2017, Palmerston North, New Zealand: “Inviting in (Audiences change, we change – making Tate more inclusive)”

 – University of Westminster, MA Museums, Galleries and Contemporary Culture, London, UK, 2011-2016: “Understanding audiences and their experience”